timo-eberl/spotify-history-analysis/README.md

 - Listening streaks (continuous listening sessions)
 - Listening time distribution by hour of day and month of year
 - Favorite song per month
+- Number of unique artists and songs per month

 ## Requirements